 → What will be the impact of Google Analytics 4

-In conclusion, the most important new features of Google Analytics 4 are:
+The key new features brought by Google Analytics 4 are:

-- The new features, previously only available on Analytics 360, will now be integrated into the free version of Google Analytics.
+- The features of Analytics 360, previously reserved for paid subscriptions, are now integrated into the free version of Google Analytics.

-- Weaknesses in the Analytics application and website have also been addressed.
-E-commerce reports and a Data studio connector have been added.
+- Weaknesses identified in the Analytics application and website have been addressed, and e-commerce reporting and a Data Studio connector have been added.

 Feel free to contact Eminence for assistance in implementing your Google Analytics 4.